RonenNess/PintarJS/README.md

 - Added drawing line.
 - Added render targets.

+### 2.1.1

+- Tiny fix in shader switching and setting resolution.

 ## License

 PintarJS is distributed under the permissive MIT License and is absolutely free to use for any purpose (commercial included).